8 Web-Based Analysis with ReliaShiny

 When ReliaShiny opens, the left sidebar displays the available analysis modules, each corresponding to a chapter in this book:

-ReliaShiny web app with a left sidebar listing modules: RAM, Life Data Analysis, Reliability Growth, Accelerated Life Testing, Repairable Systems, and Reliability Block Diagrams.
+ReliaShiny web app with a left sidebar listing modules: Life Data Analysis, Reliability Growth, Accelerated Life Testing, and Repairable Systems.

 ReliaShiny landing page showing the sidebar module list.